Hounds

-Friendly, easy-going, and cute - what more could you want in a family dog?
+Friendly, easy-going, and cute – what more could you want in a family dog?
 The Black and Tan dog is traditionally a hunting dog, but it has increasingly become a favourite for families in recent years.
-As long as they're still given sufficient space to sniff around and fulfil their hunting destinies, Black and Tans can feel right at home in a caring family.
+As long as they’re still given sufficient space to sniff around and fulfil their hunting instinct, Black and Tans can feel right at home in a caring family.

 The hazel-hued eyes of a Black and Tan Coonhound may be impossible to resist, but this dog breed is not for everyone.
-They don't thrive particularly well in apartments and cant be left alone for extended periods of time.
+They don’t thrive particularly well in apartments and can’t be left alone for extended periods of time.

 In this breed guide, we’ll detail all the pros and cons of owning a Black and Tan Coonhound dog to see if this particular pup can fit the role of your family pet.